AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.4.4] - May 30, 2018
+## Latest Release Notes [v2.4.5] - July 11, 2018
-1. Fixed issue on example repo, where using Firefox, clicking on content would not position cursor correctly.
-See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/12).
+1. An issue where numbers could not be assigned as keys to an object unless wrapped within quotes has been fixed.
+2. An issue where HTML tags were removed from valid JSON strings has been fixed.
+See [here](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/19)

 ## Features